na-na-hi/renget/archive/iqr9y.md

 Melody sits next to me on the bed.
 "To the human world?"

 I nod.
-"I build the perfect life for myself there.
+"I built the perfect life for myself there.
 I had finally reached the goals I had been aiming for my entire life.
 But then one day..."
 My right fist clenches up.
 "All of it, everything I worked towards, gone.
 I'm in a completely different world."

 Her smile disappears as she listens to me talk, and her expression changes to a solemn, yet understanding one.
 "I can't even imagine that...
 What did you do back when you were in the human world?"